 6.13.3.1 General

-The procedure enables network analytics tools or probes, to easily identify messages that were exchanged between a specified pair of NF (Service) instances.
+The procedure enables network elements (such as NFs, SCPs, SEPPs, network analytics tools or probes, etc.), to obtain source and destination information of messages that were exchanged between a specified pair of NF (Service) instances.
 When supported and configured to be used by operator's policy, an NF as HTTP client or NF as HTTP server may include the NF (Service) instance IDs in 3gpp-Sbi-NF-Peer-Info header, to identify the HTTP requests or responses between the given pair of NF (Service) instances, as further defined in clause 6.13.3.2.

 * * * Next Change * * * *